Accounting for scalar non-Gaussianity in secondary gravitational waves: Models for illustration

 \subsection{Results}

-We present the $\pc(k)$, obtained both the analytically and numerically, against the original spectra, $\psg(k)$, in Fig.~\ref{fig:ps-corr}.
-We observe that $\pc(k)$ is smaller than the original $\psg(k)$ particularly around the peak and over the range $k > \kf$.
-There appears a region close to the dip in the spectrum where $\pc(k)$ is greater than $\psg(k)$.
-This is mainly due to the sharp spike occurring in the $\fnl$ that we mentioned earlier.
-But apart from this minor effect, there arises no significant correction to the original power spectrum.
+First, we present the $\pc(k)$, obtained both the analytically and numerically, against the original spectra, $\ps(k)$, in Fig.~\ref{fig:ps-corr}.
+We observe that $\pc(k)$ is smaller than the original $\ps(k)$ particularly around the peak and over the range $k > \kf$.
+There appears a region close to the dip in the spectrum where $\pc(k)$ is greater than $\ps(k)$.
+This is mainly due to the sharp spike occurring in $\fnl$ that we mentioned earlier.
+But apart from this effect, there arises no significant correction to the original power spectrum.
 Moreover, the analytical estimate fairly mimics the exact numerical behavior of $\pc(k)$.
 The behavior of $k^3$ over large scales and near scale invariance over small scales is well captured in the numerical result thereby assuring the validity of the analytical estimates over wavenumbers far from the peak.
-The match is better in the case of dip in the Starobinsky potential.
+The match is better for the model SMD.
 This can be understood because its spectrum is closer in resemblance to the Dirac delta function used in the analytical calculation.
-The original spectrum $\psg(k)$ in case of critical-Higgs model has a rather broad peak with slower descent over the range of wavenumbers.
+The original spectrum $\ps(k)$ in case of CHI has a rather broad peak with slower descent over the range of wavenumbers.
 This behavior leads to the difference between numerical and analytical estimates of $\pc(k)$ around the peak in this model.
 However, for $k > \kf$, the analytical estimate matches better even in case of such a broad peak.

-Hence, we find that accounting for the complete bispectrum with non-trivial scale dependence in calculation of correction to the scalar power spectrum does not produce significant alteration to the original power spectrum.
-The power spectra plotted in Fig.~\ref{fig:ps-sgw} essentially remain the same.
-The shape of the peak or the subsequent descent of power over large wavenumbers are unaffected due to the corrections.
-Therefore, we shall not observe any specific imprint of the scalar non-Gaussianity on the spectrum of $\ogw(f)$ generated from the models of inflation considered here.
-These two models serve as representative examples to illustrate and extend this argument for a general scenario of canonical single field inflationary models that achieve enhancement in scalar power through a brief epoch of ultra slow roll.
-The analytical estimates give us an intuitive understanding of the smallness of the correction and hence the absence of any significant imprint of $\fnl$ in $\ogw$.
+The rugged nature of the numerical result is due to the limited number of points taken for evaluation over the range of wavenumbers.